The Role of OLAMIP in Production Agentic Systems

 Without OLAMIP:

-• The agent must infer which pages represent products
+• Must infer which pages represent products

-• DOM variability complicates attribute extraction
+• DOM variability complicates extraction

 • Blog posts may be misclassified as product pages